opensafely/documentation/docs/releasing-files.md

 ### Rounding rates

-A rate consists of a numerator and denominator, which are generally both counts. **In OpenSAFELY, any rate calculated from counts below the redaction threshold (5 or less) should also be redacted.** In addition, we recommend rounding because redaction alone is vulnerable to differencing.
+A rate consists of a numerator and denominator, which are generally both counts. **In OpenSAFELY, any rate calculated from counts <=7 should also be redacted** (see the note above for why a threshold of 7 is used).
+In addition, we recommend rounding because redaction alone is vulnerable to differencing.
 When future calculations rely on rates not being mapped to a non-numerical like `[REDACTED]` and/or a distinction between a rate of zero and a non-zero rate is desirable, we recommend rounding the numerator and denominator to 'midpoint 6'.
 In short, rounding to 'midpoint 6' allows differentiating between zero and non-zero rates, by not breaking our suppression rules and without introducing bias.

 #### Midpoint 6 rounding
 By rounding to midpoint 6, we make sure that the numerator and denominator of our rate do not break our [suppression rules](https://docs.opensafely.org/releasing-files/#redacting-counts-less-than-or-equal-to-5).
 The method has desirable properties such as: